-- 9. On an ongoing basis, the CFP professional shall make timely disclosure to the client of any material changes to the above information, in accordance with the provisions of Rule 10. - A CFP professional shall take all reasonable steps to ensure that the client is informed of material changes in circumstances that arise subsequent to the original engagement that may have an impact on the professional relationship or services to be rendered.
-Such changes may include, but are not limited to: - conflicts of interest;
+- On an ongoing basis, the CFP professional shall make timely disclosure to the client of any material changes to the above information, in accordance with the provisions of Rule 10. - 10.
+A CFP professional shall take all reasonable steps to ensure that the client is informed of material changes in circumstances that arise subsequent to the original engagement that may have an impact on the professional relationship or services to be rendered.
+Such changes may include, but are not limited to: - conflicts of interest; - b) the CFP professional's business affiliation; - c) compensation structures affecting the professional services to be rendered; and - i) new or changed agency relationships. - Where a CFP professional determines that she no longer wishes to act for a client, such CFP professional shall ensure that the client receives timely written notice of her intent and shall make sure the withdrawal of financial advice and/or services will not prejudice the client. - A CFP professional shall provide reasonable and prudent professional supervision of, and/or direction to, any subordinate or third party to whom the CFP professional assigns responsibility for any client services.

-b) the CFP professional's business affiliation;
+13. A CFP professional shall promptly return the client's original records upon request by the client.

-- c) compensation structures affecting the professional services to be rendered; and - hew or changed agency relationships. - Where a CFP professional determines that she no longer wishes to act for a client, such CFP professional shall ensure that the client receives timely written notice of her intent and shall make sure the withdrawal of financial advice and/or services will not prejudice the client. - A CFP professional shall provide reasonable and prudent professional supervision of, and/or direction to, any subordinate or third party to whom the CFP professional assigns responsibility for any client services.
+A CFP professional shall not adopt any method of obtaining or retaining clients that lowers the standard of dignity of the profession, and for greater certainty: a) A CFP professional shall not make a false or misleading communication about the size, scope or areas of competence of the CFP professional's practice or of any organization with which the CFP professional is associated; b) A CFP professional shall not make false or misleading communications to the public or create unverifiable expectations regarding matters relating to financial planning or competence of the CFP professional; and c) A CFP professional shall not give the impression that he is representing the views of FPSC or any other group unless the CFP professional has been authorized to do so.

-- 13. A CFP professional shall promptly return the client's original records upon request by the client. - A CFP professional shall not adopt any method of obtaining or retaining clients that lowers the standard of dignity of the profession, and for greater certainty: a) A CFP professional shall not make a false or misleading communication about the size, scope or areas of competence of the CFP professional's practice or of any organization with which the CFP professional is associated; b) A CFP professional shall not make false or misleading communications to the public or create unverifiable expectations regarding matters relating to financial planning or competence of the CFP professional; and c) A CFP professional shall not give the impression that he is representing the views of FPSC or any other group unless the CFP professional has been authorized to do so. - 15.
-A CFP professional shall exercise reasonable and prudent professional judgment in providing financial planning. - 16.
+- 15. A CFP professional shall exercise reasonable and prudent professional judgment in providing financial planning. - 16.
 A CFP professional shall make only those recommendations that are both prudent and appropriate for the client. - 17.
 A CFP professional shall implement only those strategies that are both prudent and appropriate for the client, unless the client provides specific written instructions to the contrary. - 18.
-A CFP professional shall perform financial planning in accordance with applicable laws, regulations, rules or established policies of governmental agencies and other applicable authorities including FPSC. - A CFP professional shall offer advice only in those areas in which he is competent.
+A CFP professional shall perform financial planning in accordance with applicable laws, regulations, rules or established policies of governmental agencies and other applicable authorities including FPSC. - 19.
+A CFP professional shall offer advice only in those areas in which he is competent.
 In areas where the CFP professional is not sufficiently competent, the CFP professional shall seek the counsel of qualified individuals and/or refer clients to such parties. - 20.
 A CFP professional shall refrain from intervening in client matters outside the scope of the written engagement. - 21.
-A CFP professional shall not disclose or use any personal or confidential client information without written informed consent of the client, unless in response to proper legal, statutory or regulatory process under which the CFP professional is obliged to do so including co-operation with the FPSC investigation of a complaint. - 22.
-A CFP Professional shall not disclose a client's name to any other party without in formed consent of the client, unless in response to proper legal, statutory or regulatory process under which the CFP professional is obliged to do so including co-operation with the FPSC investigation of a complaint.
+A CFP professional shall not disclose or use any personal or confidential client information without the written and informed consent of the client, unless in re sponse to proper legal, statutory or regulatory process under which the CFP professional is obliged to do so. - 22.
+A client's name shall not be disclosed to another party without informed consent of the client.